-Baseline FY20 13.73 tCO2e per MT of MS Lead with PrideTM greenhouse gas tool and incentives Lead with Pride[TM] farming efficiencies OUR RATHINAL TO We are here A LOW EMISSIONS SCOPE 3 Deforestation and EMISSIONS land use change New technologoes (AgriZero^{NZ} investment) Removals (planting via Whakapuāwai)
+Our on-farm climate strategy seeks to invest in the future of farming solutions by incetivising our farmers to make emissions reductions, investing in Baseline FY20 technology via AgriZero^{NZ} and growing 13.73 tCO2e our Whakapuāwai programme to achieve per MT of MS our FY28 target.
+Lead with PrideTM greenhouse gas tool and incentives Lead with Pride[TM] farming efficiencies OUR RATHINAL TO Our goal: 30% reduction in on-farm GHG emissions per We are here kilogram of milk solids by 2028 from our 2020 base year.
+A LOW EMISSIONS SCOPE 3 Deforestation and EMISSIONS land use change New technologoes (AgriZero^{NZ} investment) Removals (planting via Whakapuāwai)